Richard P. Nielsen

-Richard P. Nielsen is the Professor of Management and Organization at Boston College's Carroll School of Management and a past President of the Society for Business Ethics.
+Richard P. Nielsen is an American educator who is the Professor of Management and Organization at Boston College's Carroll School of Management and a past President of the Society for Business Ethics.

 Biography

 Nielsen was born in 1946 in New York City.
 He has bachelor's and master's degrees from the Wharton School of the University of Pennsylvania and a Ph.D. from Syracuse University.

 He has served as President, Program Chair, and Executive Board Member of the Society for Business Ethics.
 He has also served as Senior Editor for Organization Studies (journal), and is currently serving on the Editorial Boards of Business Ethics Quarterly, Business and Professional Ethics Journal, Journal of Academic Ethics, and Sustainability Accounting, Management and Policy Journal.